Freefield Castle

 Freefield Castle was a castle, about 11.5 mi north of Inverurie, Aberdeenshire, Scotland, and 1 mi west of North Rayne.

-Alternatively it may be known at Freefield or Treefield.
+It may also be known as Freefield or Treefield.

 History

 The Leith family were the owners of the site.
 Leslie of Pitcaple killed George Leith of Freefield, starting a family feud.

 Structure

 There is no longer any trace of the castle.
 Freefield House replaced it in 1754 (about 50 m away), but it was shown on a map made by Gordon of Straloch in 1654.